2sic/2sxc-docs/2sxc Docs Generator/basics/server/index.md

   <img src="../assets/show-interact-edit.png" align="right" class="float-right" width="300px">
 </div>

 This is what web-systems do from a bird's-eyes perspective.
-On the top you see what happens in the browser (the purple boxes).
-It's documented in [](xref:Basics.Browser.Index).

-The bottom shows what happens on the server:
+The purple boxes show [what happens in the browser](xref:Basics.Browser.Index).
+They gray boxes show what happens on the server:

 1. **Awesomeize** - this is where you tell the system how the output should look, what image sizes you want, how the HTML should be built etc.
 1. **Prepare** is a layer of data processing where the desired data is selected to be shown, filtered, sorted etc.